iExecBlockchainComputing/documentation-tools/tools/oracle-factory/advanced-configuration.md

 ### oracleContract

-You can also customize which oracle smart contract is being used to save oracles values to and read oracles value from.
+You can customize which oracle smart contract is being used to save oracles values to and read oracles value from.

 If not provided, the default oracle smart contract `VerifiedResultOracle` at